AriFordsham/GHCWiki/design/type-naming.md

   disambiguate.
 Thus `Nat.Succ` would name the data construtor.
   (Obvious question: the overlap with the module qualifiers.)

+- Not every data type type can be lifted to the kind level; for example, existentials and GADTS!
+It seems messy to have this done or not done silently; perhaps there should be some indication in the data type declaration to say "make this available as a kind too".
+Or perhaps the whole idea of automatic lifting isn't worth the candle, and we should should provide explicit `datakind`.

-Neither of these alternatives seem compatible with lists and tuples at the type level.
+None of these alternatives seem compatible with lists and tuples at the type level.
 Maybe they can still use the "`%`" notation?